mrkkrp/markkarpov.com/post/megaparsec-4-and-5.md

 1. Megaparsec has a site now, where
    [several tutorials](https://mrkkrp.github.io/megaparsec/tutorials.html)
    are published.
 This, combined with documentation, which is quite good and is kept up-to-date, should be enough to start with most parsing tasks.
-The tutorials will be updated as Megaparsec gets more advanced in future versions.
+   The tutorials will be updated as Megaparsec becomes more advanced in future versions.

 2. I dare to say that Megaparsec can be considered robust and reliable